tangentyh/notes-of-tan/docs/backend/java/javaConcurrency.md

      }
      ```
      - exceptions in `uncaughtException` — any exception thrown by this method will be ignored by JVM
-     - handler defaults — default handler defaults to `null`, individual handler defaults to `ThreadGroup`
+     - handler defaults — default handler (`static` `Thread::setDefaultUncaughtExceptionHandler`) defaults to `null`, individual handler (`Thread::setUncaughtExceptionHandler`) defaults to `ThreadGroup`
    - `ThreadGroup` — represents a set of threads.
 In addition, a thread group can also include other thread groups
+     ```java
+     public class ThreadGroup implements Thread.UncaughtExceptionHandler
+     ```
-     - not recommended, use alternatives instead
+     - unrecommended — use alternatives instead
+     - share some APIs of `Thread`
      - action orders of `ThreadGroup::uncaughtException` when an uncaught exception
-       - the `uncaughtException` method of the parent thread group
+       1. the `uncaughtException` method of the parent thread group
-       - otherwise, default handler if non-`null`
+       1. otherwise, default handler if non-`null`
-       - otherwise, nothing happens if the `Throwable` is an instance of `ThreadDeath`
+       1. otherwise, nothing happens if the `Throwable` is an instance of `ThreadDeath`
-       - otherwise, print the name of the thread and the stack trace to `System.err`
+       1. otherwise, print the name of the thread and the stack trace to `System.err`
-   - `ThreadLocal`, `ThreadLocalRandom` — thread-local variables
+   - `ThreadLocal`, `ThreadLocalRandom` — thread-local variables, see below
      ```java
      public static final ThreadLocal<SimpleDateFormat> dateFormat =
          ThreadLocal.withInitial(() -> new SimpleDateFormat("yyyy-MM-dd"));
      ```
      - motivations — avoid synchronization and blocking and boost performance
-       - the internal data structures used by `SimpleDateFormat` can be corrupted by concurrent access, and synchronization is expensive
+       - motivation of the above example — the internal data structures used by `SimpleDateFormat` can be corrupted by concurrent access, and synchronization is expensive
-       - `Random` is thread safe using `AtomicLong::compareAndSet`, but inefficient if multiple threads need to wait for a single shared generator
+       - motivation of `ThreadLocalRandom` — `Random` is thread safe using `AtomicLong::compareAndSet`, but inefficient if multiple threads need to wait for a single shared generator

 1. `Runnable` — should be implemented by any class whose instances are intended to be executed by a thread
    ```java